TorchedSammy/torchedsammy.github.io/content/blog/advancing-aster-and-creating-a-script-language.md

 ```

 # The Shell Part

 Anyways, I'm talking about a *shell* for Aster.
 Here's the idea:
 - Offer a nicer experience to recolor (many) images
 - The ability for quick iteration.
 Don't like how it looks with a certain
 palette?
 Undo, apply a new palette and recolor again.
 Done in a few seconds.

 Writing a shell is easy, I've done it 2 times previously with a demo
-in Javascript and my biggest project [Hilbish].
+in Javascript and my biggest project [Hilbish][Hilbish].
 For a basic version,
 We just need to split up a string into some parts, check what the first
 part is and run some code based on that.

 Added a flag to enable this shell/CLI mode:

 ```go
 cliFlag := flag.BoolP("cli", "c", false, "Use the Aster command line shell")